Consignment Software Review Sites

 - All but BCSS have ongoing costs.
 (Traxia: $1800 per year every year.)

-- All but BCSS generally impose shipping charges and sales tax.
+- All but BCSS generally impose sales tax.

 - All charge higher prices for peripheral hardware (printers, scanners, drawers).